Transnational lawfare by China: Criminal investigations

 In October 2025, Xinhua News Agency announced that the Chongqing public security bureau was investigating Taiwanese legislator Puma Shen for "secession-related" activities under the Criminal Law of the People's Republic of China.
 Taiwanese officials stated that the investigation was meant to "create the illusion of long-arm jurisdiction over Taiwan" and "sow divisions and instill fear."
 Others have described this investigation as an example of lawfare.

 Concerns

-Critics also argue that the burden of challenging politically motivated Interpol Red Notices often falls on individual countries or defendants, which can legitimize authoritarian aims under the appearance of legality.
+Critics argue that the burden of challenging politically motivated Interpol Red Notices often falls on individual countries or defendants, which can legitimize authoritarian aims under the appearance of legality.

 Legal scholars note that U.S. legal doctrines such as the Foreign Sovereign Immunities Act (FSIA) and international comity can create an imbalance.
 Authoritarian states can initiate lawsuits in U.S. courts while being protected from similar suits themselves, enabling one-sided legal harassment of political opponents.

 Although Chinese companies may have valid grounds to pursue defamation lawsuits to address false allegations, experts caution that lawsuits aimed at individual researchers, nonprofit organizations, or media outlets raise different issues, with concerns that the legal tools are being used strategically to silence legitimate criticism and academic research.